-Peninsula Malaysia (or West Malaysia) runs from Singapore to the thai border with approximately 400 miles of coastline forming the eastern boundary of the famous Malacca Straits.
-On the Gulf of thailand coast, the distance to the border is slightly less. across the South China Sea, east Malaysia comprises the two states of Sarawak and Sabah, which lie on the northwestern side of the island of Borneo (Kalimantan).
+Peninsular Malaysia (or West Malaysia) runs from Singapore to the Thai border with approximately 400 miles of coastline forming the eastern boundary of the famous Malacca Straits.
+On the Gulf of Thailand coast, the distance to the border is slightly less.
+Across the South China Sea, East Malaysia comprises the two states of Sarawak and Sabah, which lie on the northwestern side of the island of Borneo (Kalimantan).

-There are good road, rail and air links between all the coastal towns as well as Kuala lumpur’s two major international airports, Klia1 and Klia2. international ferry services link Singapore, indonesia and Johor in the south and at the northernmost Malaysian island of langkawi, ferries run to thailand at Koh lipe and Satun.
+There are good road, rail and air links between all the coastal towns as well as Kuala Lumpur’s two major international airports, KLIA1 and KLIA2.
+International ferry services link Singapore and Indonesia with Johor in the south and at the northernmost Malaysian island of Langkawi, ferries run from Telaga Harbour to Thailand at Koh Lipe and Satun.

 While every effort has been made to ensure that the information contained in this book is accurate, the charts of anchorages are based on personal experience and satellite imagery and are intended as a guide only.
 They should not be used for navigation.
 Please refer to Official Hydrographic Charts of the respective countries.

 The contents of this website may not be reproduced or copied in any form – printed, electronic, photocopy or otherwise – except for excerpts used in reviews, without the written permission of the publisher.